Azure-Samples/active-directory-error-docs/README.md

 ### Where to put new error
 Each error is represented as a `*.md` file inside the [/errors](https://github.com/Azure-Samples/active-directory-error-docs/tree/master/errors) directory.

-### Title
+### Title & Description
 Each file begins with a header of the error description as appears in the response from Azure AD.
-For example,
+After the title, give a brief description of what this error means or a canonical scenario that can trigger it.
+This can also be the generated error description from Azure AD.For example,

     ### access_denied

-### Brief Description
-After the title, give a brief description of what this error means or a canonical scenario that can trigger it.
-This can also be the generated error description from Azure AD.
+        This error occurs when the user denied consent to a resource you're trying to access.

 ### Possible Causes
 The next section should enumerate all possible cases the error can be occur.
 For example,